pydata/xarray/doc/getting-started-guide/faq.rst

 Iris_ (supported by the UK Met office) provides similar tools for in- memory manipulation of labeled arrays, aimed specifically at weather and climate data needs.
-Indeed, the Iris :py:class:`~iris.cube.Cube` was direct inspiration for xarray's :py:class:`~xarray.DataArray`. xarray and Iris take very different approaches to handling metadata: Iris strictly interprets `CF conventions`_.
+Indeed, the Iris :py:class:`~iris.cube.Cube` was direct inspiration for xarray's :py:class:`~xarray.DataArray`.
+Xarray and Iris take very different approaches to handling metadata: Iris strictly interprets `CF conventions`_.
 Iris particularly shines at mapping, thanks to its integration with Cartopy_.